 Autumn crocus can cause liver and kidney damage, and every part of a lily is toxic to cats.
-Fortunately, many plants, and houseplants in particular, are completely safe to keep around animals, including Calathea, Spider Plants and African Violets.
+Others to avoid include ivy, Elephant's Ears and the ZZ plant.
+Fortunately, many plants, and house plants in particular, are completely safe to keep around animals, including Calathea, Spider Plants and African Violets.

 This delicate little plant, also known as the Cape Marigold, will flower profusely given plenty of direct sun, as long as you don't allow the roots to sit in water.
 Your furry friends probably won't be very interested in this one, because it doesn't have wavy leaves or petals, and has no scent.

 2. Boston fern

 The Boston Fern has different light requirements at different times of the year.
 During the spring and summer, it needs a shady location.
 A north-facing window is ideal.
 During autumn and winter, it needs more light, and will benefit from at least a couple of hours' direct sunlight per day.
 At all times of year, it will not tolerate full sun or total shade.

 3. Burro's tail

 Burro's Tail is a succulent that loves sunshine and direct sunlight, as they originate in the dry heat of Honduras and Mexico.
 The stems will trail over the side of the pot as the plant grows, which may tempt curious pets to investigate, but this plant won't do them any harm if they do.
 Keep them high or low – the burro's tail is a beautiful addition to any home.

 This plant loves indirect light but does not enjoy direct sunlight as this will burn the leaves.
 North East or West-facing rooms are most suitable.
 The main attraction of this plant are the leaves, but it may occasionally throw up small white flowers too.
 Coming from rainforest, this plant enjoys humidity.